davistdaniel/PTMA-ML/README.md

 **PTMA-ML.ipynb** :

-> Contains a jupyter notebook with details of the ML workflow used in the work (can be viewed directly in the repository):  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation,loading the trained model and predictions.
+> Contains a jupyter notebook with details of the ML workflow used in the work (can be viewed directly in the repository):  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation, loading the trained model and predictions.
 More details on running jupyter notebooks can be found [here](https://jupyter.org/install).

 * **Datasets** :